LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 * You will not see a report of these units on the reservoir icon or on the Pod screen
 * The pod keeps track of how many units are delivered after it reports 0 U in the reservoir and it will stop when it delivers 4 more units
-* The pod also keeps track of whether isulin is being delivered and it will start to scream when there is not any more
+* The pod also keeps track of whether insulin is being delivered and it will start to scream when there is not any more

 Do **not** count on those 4 U, but be aware that they might be available.

 The Event Log for dose delivery keeps track of what was actually delivered.
+The Insulin on Board (IOB) for the app updates if an bolus is interrupted because the pod runs out of insulin or hits the 4 U below zero limit.

 - - -

 ## What if I lose my phone or RileyLink?

-Most user are now on DASH and no longer need a RileyLink, but you might still walk away from your phone - we just hope you didn't lose it.
+Most users are now on DASH and no longer need a RileyLink, but you might still walk away from your phone - we just hope you didn't lose it.

 For pod users, your pod will finish any currently running temporary basal rate and then revert back to your scheduled basal rate.
 Without a phone (or RileyLink with Eros pod), however, you will not be able to affect any pod use; no basal change, suspend, cancel, or bolus.
 To do anything other than let basals continue, you will need to take action depending on the situation.